swetank-367/Weather_site/README.md

 # Weather_site
-This web app displays the live weather🌥 data of any place you want to know!🤩.
+This web app displays the live weather🌥 data of any place you want to know and also deployed on heroku!🤩.

 It is created by using Node.js and Express.js, so you have to install few npm packages.⚡
 1. express